vsteve96/SaveTheWorld/README.md

 ## Known Issues

 - After running the Google Lighthouse testing on the pages, the result is still showing lower performance score, due to "not properly sized images"
-- After many resizing and conversion attempts, the images now appear sharp, they are all responsive and their size is relatively small, but I still couldn't achieve higher score above the current value in Lighthouse.
+- After many resizing and conversion attempts, the images now appear sharp, they are all responsive and their file sizes are relatively small, but I still couldn't achieve higher score above the current value in Lighthouse.

 ## 404 Page ##

-The project contains a 404 error page, that follows the website's overall design, and makes it easy for the users to go back to the Home page.
+The project contains a 404 error page, that follows the website's overall design, and makes it easy for the users to navigate back to the Home page.

 ## Acknowledgements